Lucas Piccinato

-Lucas Piccinato de Sá (born 5 April 1990) is a Brazilian football coach, currently the head coach of the women's team of Corinthians.
+Lucas Piccinato de Sá (born 5 April 1990) is a Brazilian football coach, currently unemployed.

 Career

 Born in São Paulo, Piccinato began his career with the women's sides of Centro Olímpico, being an assistant of the under-15 team before moving to the main squad under the same role, working with Arthur Elias and Jonas Urias.
 In 2017, after a period as head coach of the under-17 squad, he took over the first team.

 Ahead of the 2019 season, Piccinato moved to São Paulo as the head coach of their newly-formed women's team.
 In his first year, he won the Campeonato Brasileiro Série A2 and reached the finals of the Campeonato Paulista.

 On 14 December 2022, Piccinato was dismissed by the Tricolor, after being eliminated in the semifinals of the year's Paulistão.
 The following 16 July, he took over Internacional.

 Piccinato resigned from Inter on 27 November 2023, and was named at the helm of Corinthians on 7 December.
+In his first two seasons, he won two consecutive Campeonato Brasileiro Série A1 and Copa Libertadores Femenina titles, aside from lifting the 2024 Supercopa do Brasil.

+On 21 February 2026, following a draw against Fluminense in the second round of the Campeonato Brasileiro Série A1, Piccinato was dismissed from Corinthians.